dapooni/15-puzzle-solver/README.md

 The program uses the board configuration below as the goal state and lets the user input the initial/start board configuration.

-The prigran output the following for both the IDS and A* Search:
+The program output the following for both the IDS and A* Search:
 • solution path(corresponds to the moves needed to reach the goal): e.g. [Up-Left-Left-Right]
 • solution cost (# of moves in the solution): e.g. 4
 • search cost (# of nodes expanded before reaching the goal): e.g. 27